Sergio-PB/artisanai-test/artisanai-chat-widget/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### Pointing to a backend URL
-In case you're not running the backend module in localhost:8000, update the `.env` file with the correct address.

 ## Contributing